 I originally intended to start this during 2020, and I did… but between that little thing called Covid-19 and being a bit distracted by intense morning sickness, I didn’t get very far, so I’ve updated my list and rules and will be giving it a reboot for 2021!

 I know I am by no means the only blogger who feels behind on their review copies – whether it’s joining in with #ARC Apocalypse, State of the ARC or signing up for the reviewathons that pop up on Twitter, there are plenty of features out there designed to help bloggers catch up on that inevitable backlist.

-Although lockdown hasn’t given me a major abundance of free time, I have gained a couple of hours back each day for not commuting, and I’ve been reading more because my evening and weekend plans obviously now can’t be going to the cinema or hanging out with friends.
-I’ve seen a couple of people recently posting about how they’re working on their NetGalley ratios, and although mine isn’t terrible (74%), I figured now was as good a time as any to really take control of my review copies.
+I’ve seen a couple of people recently posting about how they’re working on their NetGalley ratios, and although mine isn’t atrocious (73%), I figured now was as good a time as any to really take control of my review copies.
 I’ve come up with a strategy that will hopefully be a lot of fun, and you’re very welcome to join in with.

 The first thing I did was figure out exactly what review copies I had – I went through everything on NetGalley, Edelweiss, and my shelves, and came up with a fairly mammoth list, like Destiny’s.
 The full list is in another post, but the stats are as follows:

 –> 2021 upcoming: 2

 –> Backlist digital copies: 93 [47 EW, 46 NG]

 –> TOTAL number of books to read/review: 120